 FOR FURTHER INFORMATION CONTACT:

-Prohibited Transaction Class Exemption 84-14 permits a party that is related to an employee benefit plan to engage in transactions involving plan assets if, among other conditions, the assets are managed by a qualified professional asset manager (QPAM) that is independent of the parties in interest.
-Additional relief is also available under specific circumstances that are fully addressed within the exemption.
-The information collection requirements that are conditions of the exemption include written policies and procedures by a QPAM and audit requirements.
-An independent auditor uses the written policies and procedures to determine whether the QPAM is in compliance with the written policies and procedures and whether the exemption conditions have been met.
-These information collections are designed to safeguard participants and beneficiaries in plans that are involved in transactions covered by the exemption.
+The Prohibited Transaction Class Exemption for Plan Asset Transactions Determined by In-House Asset Managers (PTE 96-23) permits various parties in interest to an employee benefit plan to engage in transactions involving plan assets if, among other requirements, the assets are managed by an in-house asset manager (INHAM).
+The information collection requirements that are PTE 96-23 conditions include written policies and procedures by an INHAM and audit requirements.
+An independent auditor will use the written policies and procedures to determine the INHAM's compliance with the exemption.
+An independent auditor will conduct an annual exemption audit and make a determination whether the INHAM is in compliance with the written policies and procedures and the objective requirements of the exemption.
+These information collections are designed to safeguard participants and beneficiaries in plans managed by INHAMS that are involved in transactions covered by the exemption.
 The exemption does not require any reporting or filing with the Federal government.
 For additional substantive information about this ICR, see the related notice published in the Federal Register on November 27, 2012 (77 FR 70828).

 This information collection is subject to the PRA.
 A Federal agency generally cannot conduct or sponsor a collection of information, and the public is generally not required to respond to an information collection, unless it is approved by the OMB under the PRA and displays a currently valid OMB Control Number.
-In addition, notwithstanding any other provisions of Start Printed Page 41424law, no person shall generally be subject to penalty for failing to comply with a collection of information that does not display a valid Control Number.
+In addition, notwithstanding any other provisions of law, no person shall generally be subject to penalty for failing to comply with a collection of information that does not display a valid Control Number.
 See 5 CFR 1320.5(a) and 1320.6.
-The DOL obtains OMB approval for this information collection under Control Number 1210-0128.
+The DOL obtains OMB approval for this information collection under Control Number 1210-0145.

 OMB authorization for an ICR cannot be for more than three (3) years without renewal, and the current approval for this collection is scheduled to expire on July 31, 2013.
 The DOL seeks to extend PRA authorization for this information collection for three (3) more years, without any change to existing requirements.
 It should also be noted that existing information collection requirements submitted to the OMB receive a month-to-month extension while they undergo review.